Leonardo DiCaprio as Howard Hughes, eccentric and ambitious aviation and movie mogul

 Tomorrow is the final day of the TOUR Championship, the final event of the 2019 PGA Tour season with a purse of $9,250,000 awarded to the first place golfer.
 Golf and wealth culminated for a brief but stylish scene in The Aviator (2004), Martin Scorsese’s biopic of twenty momentous years in the life of aviation and movie mogul Howard Hughes.

 As the eccentric industrialist’s business success and Hollywood influence grows, the audience is treated to a sequence that finds the golf enthusiast Hughes (Leonardo DiCaprio) joined on the links by Katharine Hepburn (Cate Blanchett, who won a well-deserved Academy Award for Best Supporting Actress in the role), scored by the Benny Goodman Quartet’s jaunty take on “Avalon”.
+The cinematic Hughes’ golf obsession is true to life, to the point that Noah Dietrich had recalled his new boss telling him in the mid-1920s: “My first objective is to become the world’s number-one golfer… second, the top aviator, and third I want to become the world’s most famous motion picture producer.”

 “Follow-through is everything in golf, just like life,” Blanchett’s Kate advises Howard, followed by her hallmark lighter-than-air laugh and machine-gun fire questions about everything from the theater to politics, urging Hughes to vote in presidential elections as it’s his “sacred franchise!”